 Read Next: Amazing Brooklyn Boutiques & Gift Stores in Brooklyn

-To prove that you really have to look out for this zoetrope, my roommate who has lived here in Downtown Brooklyn, New York for five years didn’t even know it existed.
+To prove that you really have to look out for this zoetrope, I’ve had friends who had lived here in Downtown Brooklyn, for years and didn’t even know it existed.
+Most people are looking down on their phones or distracted while on their commute, so it’s easy to miss!

 Wondering what a zoetrope is?
-After a quick search, we discovered that a zoetrope is a sequence of drawings and/or photographs to show motion used in pre-film animations.
+A zoetrope is a sequence of drawings and/or photographs to show motion used in pre-film animations.

-Make sure you board a Manhattan-bound train and look out the right side window!
+Make sure you board the B or Q Manhattan-bound train and look out the right side window!

-Next on our list of things to do in Downtown Brooklyn is the New York Transit Museum, which is actually in the decommissioned 1936 Court Street subway station.
+This is without a doubt one of the coolest museums in New York City.
+Located on the edge of Boerum Hill and Downtown Brooklyn is the New York Transit Museum, which is actually in the decommissioned 1936 Court Street subway station.

 This underground museum was founded in 1976 and visitors can view and even board vintage subway cars that date back as early as 1907!